5 Steps to GAAP-Compliant Revenue Reporting

 At its core, GAAP revenue recognition is all about timing.
 It’s a framework that dictates how and when you should record income, ensuring your financial statements paint an accurate and consistent picture of your company’s performance.
 The main idea is to match revenue to the specific period in which it was earned, which isn't always when the cash lands in your bank account.
 Getting this right is fundamental to clear financial reporting and making sound business decisions.
 Let's walk through the modern rules that guide this entire process.

-Meet ASC 606: The Modern Rulebook
+ASC 606: The Modern Rulebook for Revenue

 Think of ASC 606 as the official rulebook for revenue.
 Before it was introduced, different industries followed different guidelines, which made comparing one company's financials to another's a confusing mess.
 This standard was created to make sure all companies, no matter their industry, recognize revenue in a consistent way.
 It provides a single, comprehensive framework that replaced a ton of older, industry-specific rules.
 The goal is simple: to make financial statements clearer and more comparable for everyone, from investors to your internal team.

-The Core Principles Explained
+The Core Principles in Plain English

 The most important principle to grasp is that you recognize revenue when you earn it by delivering on a promise to a customer, not just when you get paid.
 This means revenue hits your books once you’ve provided the goods or services you agreed to.
 To keep this process straightforward and uniform, ASC 606 lays out a clear, five-step model for businesses to follow.
 This model guides you through the entire process, from the initial contract to recording the final dollar.
 The five steps are: